sketch-hq/plugins.example.data-translate/README.md

 # plugin.examples.translate

+**Disclaimer:** When we created this plugin, we used the free tier of the [Yandex Translation API](https://yandex.com/dev/translate/).
+This has since been retired, so the plugin is no longer functional out of the box.
+It is still a good learning resource, but if you want to actually use it you'll need to [register an account at Yandex](https://translate.yandex.com/developers/account), create a personal API key, and add it on `src/DataTranslate.js`.

 _This plugin was created using `skpm`.
 For a detailed explanation on how things work, checkout the [skpm Readme](https://github.com/skpm/skpm/blob/master/README.md)._

 ## Usage